At the first sign of a cracked windshield, you’re likely to ask yourself whether or not your car insurance will cover it.

 The type of coverage that a cracked windshield would fall under is comprehensive insurance, which is the type of coverage that covers damage caused by things other than an accident.
 To see if you have comprehensive coverage, check your policy or ask your insurance agent.

-If you do have comprehensive coverage on your policy, you are technically covered for windshield cracks.
+If you do have comprehensive coverage on your policy, you are generally covered for windshield cracks.
 Before deciding to use it, however, check to see what your deductible is.

 Will my glass coverage cover repairs on chipped windshields?

-In fact, we might be seeing a change in the attitude of car insurance providers to the extent that they would now prefer a repair whenever possible.
-As long as the repair is safe and effective, it costs less than full replacement; and less cost is always good for your insurance company.
+In fact, we might be seeing a change in the attitude of car insurance providers to the extent that they would now prefer a repair whenever possible as long as the repair is safe and effective and it costs less than full replacement.
+Less cost is always good for your insurance company.